 What is the AMA's policy or position on a given subject?

 AMA policy can be found in several ways:

 - Ethics policies can be found in the Code of Medical Ethics.

 - House policies and directives can be found using PolicyFinder.

-My physician has refused to provide me with a copy of my medical records or is charging a fee for copying my medical records.
-Is this ethical?
+Is it ethical if my physician refuses to provide me with a copy of my medical records or is charging a fee for copying my records?